Thorn Electrical Industries: Merger with EMI

 Thorn merged with the EMI Group in October 1979, to form Thorn EMI.

+During the late 1980s and early 1990s, Thorn EMI sought out a buyer for its electronics wing, but failed to conclude any deal.
 On 16 August 1996, Thorn EMI shareholders voted in favour of de-merging Thorn.
-The electronics and rentals divisions were divested as Thorn plc.
+Thereafter, the electronics and rentals divisions were divested as Thorn plc.

 Post demerger

-Future Rentals, a subsidiary of the Nomura Group, acquired Thorn in 1998.
-It subsequently passed to Terra Firma Capital Partners which set up the BrightHouse chain.
-The remainder of the company was sold to a private buyer in June 2007.
+In July 1998, it was announced that Future Rentals, a subsidiary of the Japanese investment bank Nomura Group, would acquire Thorn in exchange for £980 million ($1.63 billion).
+Two years later, the company was transferred buyout specialists Terra Firma Capital Partners, which set up the BrightHouse chain.
+In June 2007, the remainder of the company was sold to a private buyer in June 2007.

 Big Brown Box was launched in Australia in 2008 by Thorn, and was later sold to Appliances Online, a subsidiary of Winning Appliances, in 2011.
 The site was an online retailer of AV equipment, consumer electronics, and appliances.